ChuckleWacker/Codewars/README.md

-# Python Scripts
+# Scripts

-Just some ideas.
+Just some scratch work for codewars